ShubhamMishra1611/NexSat-IITJ/README.md

-# NexSat-FSW
+# NexSat-IITJ
-FSW development for NexSat IITJ for CanSat 2022 organised by ASI
+Development of NexSat-IITJ for CanSat 2022 organised by ASI